Homoeomma

-Homoeomma is a genus of South American tarantulas that was first described by Anton Ausserer in 1871.
+Homoeomma (eyelike, from Ancient Greek ὅμοιος, like, and ὄμμα, eye) is a genus of South American tarantulas that was first described by Anton Ausserer in 1871.
 It is considered a senior synonym of Calopelma, Butantania, and of Cyclothoracoides.
 These tarantulas are usually quite small and usually burrow a few centimeters under a rock or log.

 Diagnosis

 Males of this genus can be distinguished by the tile-like apophysis on the base of the palpal bulb, and the embolus being in an obtuse angle, in relation to the bulb.
 Males also have a flexion of the metatarsus 1, which is between the branches of the tibial apophysis.
 Females can be distinguished by the spermatheca morphology, which lacks constriction in the apex.